Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

   - **Boundary:** A line or region that separates different categories in a classification model.
   - **Decision Boundary:** The exact boundary a model creates to separate different classes in the data.
   - **Binary Model:** A model that predicts only two possible outcomes, like "yes" or "no."
   - **Threshold:** The cutoff point where a model decides between classes based on probability, affecting errors like false positives and false negatives.
+  - **Decision Tree:** A flowchart-like model that splits data into branches based on feature conditions to make predictions or classifications.
+  - **Information Gain** (After Decision Tree): A measure used in decision trees to determine the effectiveness of a feature in splitting data.
+Higher values indicate better splits that reduce uncertainty.

 - **Model Evaluation Metrics (For Classification):**
   - **Log-Loss Function:** A way to measure how well a classification model predicts probabilities.
 Lower values mean better accuracy.